 The biological system that CBD affects is the same system that is involved in several other bodily processes.
 These processes include metabolism, pain, and inflammation.
 When CBD stimulates this system, which is called the endocannabinoid system, it can help manage symptoms such as pain and inflammation.
 CBD has also been found to reduce symptoms like nausea, vomiting, and loss of appetite.

 There is evidence to suggest that CBD can combat the growth of some types of cancers.
 Studies have shown that CBD may have anti-tumor properties.
-In one study that was conducted in 2013 by the Department of Experimental Medicine at the University of Camerino in Italy, researchers found that CBD appeared to inhibit the growth of brain tumors.
+In one study that was conducted by the Department of Experimental Medicine at the University of Camerino in Italy, researchers found that CBD appeared to inhibit the growth of brain tumors.

 Although dog owners should not attempt to use CBD as an alternative to the treatments recommended by a vet.
 Many pet owners have administered CBD to their dogs with mammary and have reported beneficial effects.
 It is possible, therefore, that CBD could reduce the symptoms of mammary cancer in dogs.
 Also, it may also alleviate the side effects of treatments like chemotherapy.
 Lastly, it may even help prevent the spread and further growth of cancer.